 Problems with the new Guidelines:

 - The Vegetarian Dietary pattern, listed in the appendix, does not mention a fully plant-based (vegan) diet – the dietary pattern most associated with an ideal weight and lower rates of chronic diseases.
+Yet the fully plant-based diet has been mentioned in previous guidelines.

 - The Guidelines incorporate fortified soy milk into the dairy category, but specifically eliminates other non-dairy milks from the dairy category: “Other products sold as “milks” but made from plants (e.g., almond, rice, coconut, oat, and hemp “milks”) may contain calcium and be consumed as a source of calcium, but they are not included as part of the dairy group because their overall nutritional content is not similar to dairy milk and fortified soy beverages.
 Therefore, consuming these beverages does not contribute to meeting the dairy group recommendation.”